Ronny-22-Code/Handwritten-Digit-Classification-using-KNN/README.md

 ![Screenshot (49)](https://user-images.githubusercontent.com/46643368/68530441-29a0bb80-032e-11ea-95dc-3a1402b4edab.png)

+# Summary
+In this project, we learnt about the most simple machine learning classifier — the k-Nearest Neighbor classifier, or simply k-NN for short.
+The k-NN algorithm classifies unknown data points by comparing the unknown data point to each data point in the training set.
+This comparison is done using a distance function or similarity metric.
+Then, from the k most similar examples in the training set, we accumulate the number of “votes” for each label.
+The category with the highest number of votes “wins” and is chosen as the overall classification.

+While simple and intuitive, and though it can even obtain very good accuracy in certain situations, the k-NN algorithm has a number of drawbacks.
+The first is that it doesn’t actually “learn” anything — if the algorithm makes a mistake, it has no way to “correct” and “improve” itself for later classifications.
+Secondly, without specialized data structures, the k-NN algorithm scales linearly with the number of data points, making it a questionable choice for large datasets.

 # Conclusion
 The proposed project shows the whole process of supervised classification from the data acquisition to the design of a classification system and its evaluation.
 The project is usually extremely successful with the students.
 Most of them are very proud of the performance of their system and most of the time, they implement side games such as Sudoku or letter games (such as scrabble) to show the performance of their system online.
 The project, besides giving practical applications to some machine learning techniques seen in class, gives them the opportunity to work as a group.
 As explained in the text, some changes can be made on the representations of the images and on the distances used to compare two elements in the database.